miklevin/MikeLev.in/_posts/2024-10-20-Local-AI-In-The-Dev-Loop.md

 Claude even told me to say `cheese` when it was done!
 Or at least to type it into my terminal, as Claude knew to suggest some software to get me started, as Cheese is a webcam app on Linux.
 The times, ***they are a-changin'***.
-In case ou were wondering, AI ain't hype.
+In case you were wondering, AI ain't hype.
 Expert level assistance 24/7 that's always improving to boost you right over the edge of your prior limits... well... if I even need to explain it.
 It's not an AI thing.
 It's a tool thing.